 Complete control over the exact weight and dimensions

 Our silicone molds can be created as 6-, 8-, or 12-cavity molds, although we recommend creating a 12-cavity mold.
 The number of cavities in the mold will produce that number of soap bars in a single cast.
 Your mold will give you complete control over the exact weight and dimensions of your soap bar.
 There is no need to be concern about the correct weight and size as with hand-cut soap bars.
 And each time you cast, your cavity molds give you a uniform consistency of your name or logo.

 What we don't do

 Masterline does not make hot vacuum-formed sheet plastic molds.
-After awhile, the sheet molds will start being problems for soap makers.
-For this reason, Masterline decided from very early beginnings to produce a high-quality silicone soap mold -- a mold which will last for years.
+After a while, the sheet molds will start being problems for soap makers.
+For this reason, Masterline decided from early beginnings to produce a high-quality silicone soap mold -- a mold which will last for years.

 Masterline does not use polyurethane RTV rubber to make your production molds.
 We learned quite early in our beginning, that the finished soap bars would adhere tenaciously to the polyurethane rubber.
 No amount of cleaning or use of mold releases could prevent the finished soap bars from sticking.
 The mold soon builds up a scale-like residue which is hard to remove.
 The silicone rubber gives a clean release thus eliminating any soap-scale build up.